-Fund performance prior to 26 October 2018 is that of the EUR Class A Accumulation of the M&G Asia Fund (a UK-authorised OEIC) which merged into this fund on 26 October 2018.
+Fund performance prior to 26 October 2018 is that of the USD Class A Accumulation of the M&G Asia Fund (a UK-authorised OEIC) which merged into this fund on 26 October 2018.
 Tax rates and charges may differ.
-From 1 July 2011 to 25 October 2018 the benchmark is the MSCI AC Asia Pacific Ex Japan Index stated as Gross Return.
+From 1 July 2011 to 25 October 2018 the benchmark is the MSCI AC Asia Pacific ex Japan Index stated as Gross Return.
 From 26 October 2018, the benchmark is the MSCI All Country Asia Pacific ex Japan Net Return Index.

 Source: Morningstar, Inc and M&G, as at 31 March 2025.
 Returns are calculated on a price to price basis with income reinvested.
-Benchmark returns stated in EUR terms.
+Benchmark returns stated in USD terms.

-Performance charts © 2025 Morningstar Inc., All Rights Reserved.
+Performance charts © 2025 Momingstar Inc., All Rights Reserved.
 The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
-Past performance is not a guide to future performance.
+Neither Morningstar nor its content providers; are responsible for any damages or losses arising from any use of this information.